Optinux/dev-theme-for-chrome/README.md

 4.)
 Now just select the folder you extracted your files to and load the extension

 *Keep in mind that chrome automatically loads the extension from wherever you initially loaded it from, which means that you can't delete the folder you extracted it to*

+# Optional
+Ive created a custom DuckDuckGo-Theme to go with this extension!

+Just load the following passphrase in the settings: `DEV-THEME-FOR-CHROME`